thepirat000/CachingFramework.Redis/COLLECTIONS.md

 bitmap.BitPosition(1, -1, -1); // Return the position of the first 1 in the last byte
 ```

-When enumerating the bitmap, each *System.Byte* returned correspond to a bit in the bitmap, starting from the most significant bit.
+When enumerating a bitmap, each *byte* returned will have a value of 0 or 1, and will correspond to a bit in the bitmap, starting from the most significant bit.
 For example:

 ```c#
 var sb = new StringBuilder();